SeanAbstract/gatsby-starter-netlify-cms/src/pages/faq/index.md

           shares of mainland China-based companies that trade on the two Chinese stock exchanges, the Shanghai Stock Exchange and the Shenzhen Stock Exchange.
-        question: What securities can clients invest in through Snowball?
+        question: What securities can clients invest in through Snowball X?
       - answer: >-
           To gain exposure to some of the world’s largest companies, achieve investment diversification benefits and take advantage of fluctuating